-Beats are known for their stronger low end performance but the Solo 3 Wireless have a more well-balanced sound signature.
+Beats are known for their stronger low end performance but the Solo3 have a more well-balanced sound signature.
 While they don’t outperform (or keep up with) other headphones of a similar value, they do their job.
 If you expect hi-res audio reproduction from these you will be setting yourself up for some disappointment.

 Where they lack in hi-fi they make up for in bassy undertones across a wide range of genres.
 Another thing these have going for them is the actual wireless connectivity strength.
 The signal’s strong but the sound quality is what you’d expect to hear from the makers at Beats.

 Beats’ ear cup construction is overall pretty comfortable and has decent ventilation.
 One common complaint is that the headband will tend to wear down on your head after a longer duration of listening.